nigel-smk/mrspice-cli/README.md

 ```

 ### link
-Given a `COMBINATIONS` collection of `and-counts` and `or-counts`, update each combination with a list of references to other combinations that are of size `r + 1` and include all ingredients from the given combination.
+Given a `COMBINATIONS` collection of `and-counts` and `or-counts`, update each combination of size `r` with a list of references to other combinations that are of size `r + 1` and contain all ingredients from the given combination.

 ```
 Usage: mrspice-cli.py link [OPTIONS] DATABASE COMBINATIONS